MISP/misp-website/content/blog/MISP.2.4.172.released.md

       - only go to redis when the model doesn't have the taxonomy cached in memory
       - still using the old approach when dealing with multiple small events
   - thanks to @github-germ for flagging the issue

+## Roles and permission

+- [role permission] updated for viewing feed correlations
+  - added additional role permission
+  - allows hiding feed correlations from users
+    - main purpose is with very large instances, to reduce the load on redis

 ## MISP Objects and Relationships